Windrow composting

-In agriculture, windrow composting is the production of compost by piling organic matter or biodegradable waste, such as animal manure and crop residues, in long rows (windrows).
+In agriculture, windrow composting is the production of compost by piling organic matter or biodegradable waste, such as animal manure and crop residues, in long rows – windrow.

+As the process is aerobic, it is also known as Open Windrow Composting (OWC) or Open Air Windrow Composting (OAWC).

 This method is suited to producing large volumes of compost.
 These rows are generally turned to improve porosity and oxygen content, mix in or remove moisture, and redistribute cooler and hotter portions of the pile.
 Windrow composting is a commonly used farm scale composting method.
 Composting process control parameters include the initial ratios of carbon and nitrogen rich materials, the amount of bulking agent added to assure air porosity, the pile size, moisture content, and turning frequency.
 The temperature of the windrows must be measured and logged constantly to determine the optimum time to turn them for quicker compost production.

 Compost windrow turners

-Compost windrow turners were developed to produce compost on a large scale by Fletcher Sims Jr. of Canyon, Texas.
+Compost windrow turners were first developed to produce compost on a large scale by Fletcher Sims Jr. of Canyon, Texas.
 They are traditionally a large machine that straddles a windrow of 4 ft or more high, by as much as 12 ft across.
 Although smaller machines exist for small windrows, most operations use large machines for volume production.
 Turners drive through the windrow at a slow rate of forward movement.
 They have a steel drum with paddles that are rapidly turning.
 As the turner moves through the windrow, fresh air (oxygen) is injected into the compost by the drum/paddle assembly, and waste gases produced by bacterial decomposition are vented.
 The oxygen feeds the aerobic bacteria and thus speeds the composting process.